 As part of our motto "Kids Win When Farmers and Schools Work Together" we have managed a Farm to School program for six years and a Farm to Early Childhood Education Centers for three years.
 Our Healthy Food Campaigns, like the Great Carrot Crunch, Terrific Turnip Tasting, and Cherry Tomato Chomp, get children excited about eating healthy with fun classroom activities.

 We launched our Farm to Food Bank project in response to the COVID-19 pandemic on March 31st, 2020, the birthday of Cesar Chavez.
 Small-scale sustainable farms have food, but many of their markets are no longer buying perishable produce.
 Food banks are experiencing unprecedented need.
 AFSC is bridging that gap.
-We are supplying these farmers with seeds and farm materials, as well as new safety items like face masks and gloves, and they will in turn provide a portion of the food they grow to the local foodbanks and senior centers.
-We are also directly purchasing their produce at a fair price to donate to food banks and other relief organizations.
+In 10 months we have directly purchased over 15,000 lbs of produce from 30 local farms at a fair price and donated to food banks and other relief organizations across the state.
+We also supplied these farmers with seeds and farm materials, as well as new safety items like face masks and gloves, and they will in turn provide a portion of the food they grow to the local foodbanks and senior centers.
 For regular updates, please visit facebook.com/afscnm.